hazelcast/hazelcast/site/website/blog/2020-06-09-jdk-gc-benchmarks-part1.md

    minute for G1.
 The ConcurrentMarkSweep collector is strictly worse than G1 in all scenarios, and its failure mode are multi-minute Full GC pauses.
-3. The ZGC, while allowing substantially less throughput than G1, is very good in that one weak area of G1, offering worst-case pauses up to 10 ms under light load.
+3. The ZGC, while allowing substantially less throughput than G1, was very good in that one weak area of G1, occasionally increasing our latency by up to 10 ms under light load.
 4. Shenandoah was a disappointment with occasional, but nevertheless regular, latency spikes up to 220 ms in the low-pressure regime.
 5. Neither ZGC nor Shenandoah showed as smooth failure modes as G1.
 They